Pusan Perimeter offensive: Crossing the Naktong

-The morning of 16 September dawned over southern Korea with murky skies and heavy rain.
-The weather was so bad the air force canceled a B-29 saturation bombing scheduled against the KPA positions in the Waegwan area.
-The general attack set for 09:00 did not swing into motion everywhere around the Perimeter at the appointed hour for the simple reason that at many places the KPA were attacking and UN troops defending.
-Only in a few places were significant gains made on the first day of the offensive.
-The ROK 15th Regiment, 1st Division advanced to the right of the KPA strongpoint at the Walled City north of Taegu in a penetration of the KPA line.
+The weather was poor on the morning of 16 September with "murky" skies and heavy rain.
+The saturation bombing on KPA positions in the Waegwan area by USAF Boeing B-29 Superfortresses was cancelled.
+In places, KPA attacks prevented UN forces from beginning their own offensive at 09:00.
+Few significant gains were made on the first day.
+The ROK 15th Regiment, 1st Division penetrated to the right of the KPA strongpoint at the Walled City north of Taegu.
 Southward, the US 2nd Division after hard fighting broke through 5 mi to the hills overlooking the Naktong River.
-The most spectacular success of the first day occurred in the 2nd Division zone.
-There, west of Yongsan and Changnyong, the 2nd Division launched a 3-regiment attack with the 9th Infantry Regiment on the left, the 23rd Infantry Regiment in the center and the 38th Infantry Regiment on the right.
-Its first mission was to drive the KPA 4th, 9th and 2nd Divisions back across the Naktong.
-The attack on the left failed as the KPA continued to hold Hill 201 against all attacks of the 9th Infantry.
-In the center, a vicious KPA predawn attack penetrated the perimeter of C Company, 23rd Infantry, and caused twenty-five casualties, which included all company officers and the platoon leader of the attached heavy weapons platoon.
-On the 15th, the 3rd Battalion had returned to regimental control from attachment to the 1st Cavalry Division, and because it had not been involved in the preceding two weeks of heavy fighting, Regiment commander Colonel Paul L. Freeman Jr. assigned it the main attack effort in the 23rd Infantry zone.
-After the early morning attack on the 16th was repulsed, Lt.
-Col. R. G. Sherrard ordered his 3rd Battalion to move out at 10:00 in attack, with C Company of the 72nd Tank Company in support.
-KPA resistance was stubborn and effective until about midafternoon when the North Koreans began to vacate their positions and flee toward the Naktong.
-To take advantage of such a break in the fighting, a special task force comprising B Battery, 82nd Antiaircraft Artillery Battalion and the 23rd Regimental Tank Company had been formed for the purpose of advancing rapidly to cut off the KPA.
-From about 16:00 until dark this task force with its heavy volume of automatic fire cut down large numbers of fleeing KPA along the river.
-The weather had cleared in the afternoon and numerous air strikes added to the near annihilation of part of the routed army.
+US 2nd Division had the greatest success west of Yongsan and Changnyong with a three-regiment attack to push the KPA 4th, 9th and 2nd Divisions back across the Naktong.
+On the left, US 9th Infantry Regiment failed to take Hill 201.
+In the center, US 23rd Infantry Regiment's C Company lost 25 men including all of its officers to a KPA predawn attack.
+On the 15th, the 3rd Battalion had returned to regimental control from attachment to the 1st Cavalry Division; it was assigned to make the main attack as it had not been involved in the previous two weeks of heavy fighting.
+At 10:00, after the early morning KPA attack on the 16th was repulsed, 3rd Battalion attacked supported by C Company of the 72nd Tank Company.
+KPA resistance was stubborn and effective until about mid-afternoon when the North Koreans began to retreat toward the Naktong; many became casualties along the river by heavy automatic fire from B Battery, 82nd Antiaircraft Artillery Battalion and the 23rd Regimental Tank Company − this special task force had been formed to take advantage of such breaks in the fighting.
+The weather cleared in the afternoon and USAF air strikes inflicted additional casualties on the routed North Koreans.